simplaix/simplaix/README.md

 - **Integrity:** Design agents to enable seamless integration of diverse software systems, achieving complex workflows in a unified and efficient manner.
 - **Decision-Driven Workflows & UI:** Redefine user experiences to emphasize strategic decision-making over operational tasks, fostering clarity and boosting productivity.

-# Why not vision-based "Computer Use" ?
+# Why not vision-based "Computer Use"?

-A simple answer is that a large amount of the components on a UI are designed for humans (e.g., buttons, inputs, etc...), a program (Agent) doesn't need a button to submit a request.
+A quick answer is that most UI components, such as buttons, are designed for human interaction.
+An AI Agent (computer program), however, doesn't need these visual elements to perform tasks or submit requests — it could interact directly with the underlying systems.

 # Simplaix platform